-Reservoir simulation is very important and have a wide range of applications, from ground-water production to radioactive waste and the extraction of oil and gas from the subsurface.
-3D reservoir modelling provides more details for the multiphase flows in porous media.
-However, the computational cost of 3D reservoir simulations is high.
+The simulations of reservoir are very important and have a wide range of applications, from ground-water production to radioactive waster and the extraction of oil and gas from the subsurface.
+3D reservoir modelling provides more details for multiphase flows in porous media.
+However, the computational cost of 3D reservoir simulations is intensive.
 The non-intrusive reduced order modelling technique presented here is capable of resolving 3D reservoir modelling problems while avoiding the high computational cost.

-\Corresponding author

-Email addresses: dh.xiao@imperial.ac.uk (D.Xiao), wzhengh@mail.sysu.edu.cn (Z.Wang)
+^{}Corresponding author Email address: dh.xiao@imperial.ac.uk (D.Xiao)

-The reduced order modelling technique has been shown to possess a powerful capability of representing the large dynamical systems using only a small number of reduced order basis functions.
+The reduced order modelling technique has been shown to be a powerful capability of representing the large dynamical systems using only a few number of reduced order basis functions.
 Among the model reduction methods, the POD approach is the most widely used.
 This method extracts the most energetic parts of the system through snapshots method, and then constructs optimal basis functions.
-The POD method has been successfully applied to numerous research fields.
-In geophysical fluid dynamics it is referred to as empirical orthogonal functions (EOF) [1], in signal analysis it is termed as Karhunen-Love method [2] and in statistics it is called the principal component analysis (PCA) method [3].
-The POD technique has also been applied to ocean models[4, 5, 6, 7, 8], air pollution modelling [9], data assimilation [10, 11, 12, 13, 14] and mesh optimization [15].
+The POD method and its variants have been successfully applied to numerous research fields.
+In geophysical fluid dynamics it is referred to as empirical orthogonal functions (EOF) [1], in signal analysis and pattern recognition it is termed as Karhunen-Love method [2] and in statistics it is called the principal component analysis (PCA) method [3].
+The POD technique has also been applied to ocean models[4, 5, 6, 7, 8], air pollution modeling [9], data assimilation [10, 11, 12, 13, 14] and mesh optimization [15].

-The most widely used method of deriving a reduced order model (ROM) is through the combination of POD approach and Galerkin projection.
-The computational efficiency of the ROM can be increased by several orders of magnitude by projecting the 3D dynamical physical system onto a reduced space.
+POD in combination with the Galerkin projection method is an effective method for deriving a reduced order model (ROM).
+By projecting the 3D dynamical system onto a reduced space which is constructed based on the optimal basis functions, the computational efficiency can be enhanced by several orders of magnitude.
 However, this method suffers from numerical instability [16].
-Various methods have been proposed to overcome or improve the stability issue of the POD/Galerkin projection method, including nonlinear Petrov-Galerkin [5, 17], regularisation [18], subgrid-scale modelling, calibration [19, 20] and Fourier expansion [21].
+Various methods have been proposed to overcome or improving the stability issue of the POD/Galerkin projection method, including non-linear Petrov-Galerkin [5, 17], regularisation [18], subgrid-scale modelling, calibration [19, 20] and Fourier expansion [21].
 Another issue that arises in the ROMs is the efficient treatment of non-linear terms in the partial differential equations (PDEs).
-A number of efficient non-linear treatment methods have been presented, for example, Gappy POD [22], the empirical interpolation method (EIM)[23] and its discrete version discrete empirical interpolation method (DEIM) [24], residual DEIM [4], Petrov-Galerkin projection method [19], Gauss-Newton with approximated tensors (GNAT) method [25] and the quadratic expansion method [26, 27].
-However, these methods are still dependent on the source code of the original physical system.
+A number of efficient non-linear treatment methods have been presented, for example, the empirical interpolation method (EIM)[22] and its discrete version discrete empirical interpolation method (DEIM) [23], residual DEIM [4], Petrov-Galerkin projection method [19], Gauss-Newton with approximated tensors (GNAT) method [24] and the quadratic expansion method [25, 26].
+However, these methods are still dependent on the governing equations of the full physical system.
 In most cases the source code describing the full physical system has to be modified in order to form the reduced order model.